AsahiLinux/docs/Broken-Software.md

 many Google programs, including older versions of Chrome (and Electron) and most current Android programs) may result in a binary whose sections are only aligned to 4K.

+## Are there any available workarounds?

+Fedora Linux Asahi Remix's `muvm` package is, by default, configured to virtualize a 4K kernel (along with setting FEX as the x86_64 binfmt handler so x86_64 programs may be run).
+You may have varying levels of success by attempting to run your software in `muvm`.

 ## Broken packages
 | Package | Upstream report | Notes |
 | ------- | --------------- | ----- |